Pronunciation at university: A case study

 Results

-By adopting Clear Pronunciation as part of their curriculum, teachers and administrators had more flexibility in what and how they could teach.
+By adopting CP as part of their curriculum, teachers and administrators had more flexibility in what and how they could teach.
 CP was instrumental in making sure students had a detailed and useful resource outside of class, so class time could be used to focus on the content that needed face-to-face attention.
 Furthermore, they could track student progress, checking on those who were not keeping up as well as those who were pushing ahead of the class.

 Reviews